 An expression, in programming, is a combination of symbols that represents a value.
 The expression is interpreted according to the rules of the programming language and a value is returned.

 AutoMate's Expressions feature provides a quick and easy way to evaluate a simple AutoMate™ BASIC expression right inside a step’s parameters.
 Expressions work by taking the text found between percentage signs and passing it to the AutoMate™ BASIC expression interpreter.
 The result of the expression is then returned and replaces the expression (including the percentage signs) at runtime.

 Many actions you might want to perform with expressions are already contained in Automate actions.
-However, you can use expressions to further expand an action's capabilities.
-You can build expressions to resolve dynamic data at runtime using functions, variables, constants and operators.
+However, you can use expressions to expand on the available actions.
+You can build expressions to resolve dynamic data at run time using functions, variables, constants and operators.